-A penalty under Article 16.3(d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.
+A penalty under Article 38.3(d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.

-41) VIRTUAL SAFETY CAR (VSC)
+40) VIRTUAL SAFETY CAR (VSC)

-41.1 The VSC procedure may be initiated to neutralise a race upon the order of the clerk of the course.
+40.1 The VSC procedure may be initiated to neutralise a practice session or a race upon the order of the clerk of the course.